This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions – FAQ

-You can store these cookies in an airtight container in the fridge for up to 4 days.
+Store in an airtight container in the fridge up to 4 days.
+They stay soft, but best enjoyed within 48 hours.

 Crumbl red velvet cupcake cookies